Meter

 If the note_start is not in the hierarchy,

-then the first step is to map to the next nearest value in the lowest level.
+then the first step is to map to the "next" (larger) value in the finest level specified.

 Parameters: